cozy/cozy-docs/src/documents/en/host/install/install-step-by-step.html.md

 Cozy is only tested and supported on Node version `0.10.x`
-Please check that this step will not interfer with any NodeJS version that you might have on your server already.
+Please check that this step will not interfere with any NodeJS version that you might have on your server already.

 Here we install NodeJS `0.10.26`, if you have any other `0.10.x` version, it should work as well.

-1. Find the sources or the binairies you need on http://nodejs.org/dist/v0.10.26/ (you may want to choose the`arm-pi` version on a RaspberryPi).
+1. Find the sources or the binaries you need on http://nodejs.org/dist/v0.10.26/ (you may want to choose the`arm-pi` version on a RaspberryPi).

 2. Download and extract it

-3. Build the sources, or link the binairies to a place in your `$PATH`
+3. Build the sources, or link the binaries to a place in your `$PATH`
 ```bash
 # If you have untar in /opt/node
 ln -s /opt/node/bin/node /usr/bin/node